-- 1. Report any concerns to the Headteacher immediately. - 2.
-If an allegation is made against the Headteacher, the concern needs to be raised with the Chair of Governor as soon as possible.
-If the Chair of Governor is not available, then the LADO should be contacted directly. - 3.
-There may be situations when the Headteacher, Chair of Governor will want to involve the Police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - 4.
-Once an allegation has been received by the Headteacher, they will contact the LADO (as part of their mandatory duty) on 0300123 1650 option 3 LADO or email: LADO@surreycc.gov.uk immediately and before taking any action or investigation. - 5.
-Following consultation with the LADO inform the parents/carers of the allegation unless there is a good reason not to. - 6.
-In liaison with the LADO, the school will determine how to proceed and, if necessary, the LADO will refer the matter to Social Care and/or the Police. - 7.
-If the matter is investigated internally, the LADO will advise the school to seek guidance in following the procedures set out in part 4 of KCSIE (2022) and the SSCP procedures.
+- i) Report any concerns to the Headteacher immediately. - ii) If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governor as soon as possible.
+If the Chair of Governor is not available, then the LADO should be contacted directly. - iii) There may be situations when the Headteacher will want to involve the Police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.

+- iv) Once an allegation has been received by the Headteacher they will contact the LADO (as part of their mandatory duty) on 0300123 1650 option 3 LADO or Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation. - v) Following consultation with the LADO inform the parents/carers of the allegation unless there is a good reason not to.

+In liaison with the LADO, the setting will determine how to proceed and if necessary, the LADO will refer the matter to Social Care and/or the Police.

+If the matter is investigated internally, the LADO will advise the setting to seek guidance in following procedures set out in part 4 of KCSIE (2023) and the SSCP procedures.